Here's what you need to know about buying and using gift cards at the supermarket.

 As well as where you can use these cards, the expiry date, load values and online shopping options, make sure you consider the following factors:

 - Purchasing options.
-Both Woolworths and Coles gift cards can be purchased in-store or online.
-If you have a rewards credit card, you may also be able to redeem points for gift cards from Coles, Woolworths or for other retailers.
+Both Woolworths and Coles gift cards can be purchased in-store or online, although the availability and terms and conditions may vary depending on the type of card you want to purchase.
+If you have a rewards credit card, you may also be able to redeem your reward points for gift cards from Coles or Woolworths, along with other retailers.

 - Card theft or loss.
 These gift cards are treated as cash.
 This means that if they are lost or stolen, there is little chance of reclaiming the value of the card.